Ada-Developers-Academy/core-unit-3/react-components/styling-components.md

 ### Populate the CSS File

-At this moment, Sofia can populate `src/components/StudentList.css` with the following style.
+Initially, Sofia populates `src/components/StudentList.css` with the following style.
 This style will apply a bright red box to every element, and it's an effective way to check that CSS is working.

 ```css
 * {